timoteogb/timoteogb/README.md

 ### Hi!! 👋

 I have a passion for FPGAs.
 My interest in digital electronics pointed my career's direction towards these little but dense devices 😄
-With VHDL as my starting basic ability, I have been growing into a more passionate and embedded FPGA engineer!
+With VHDL as my starting basic ability, I have been growing into a more passionate and curious embedded FPGA engineer!

 <!--
 **timoteogb/timoteogb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.